one-data-model/language/sdf.md

 |default|number, boolean, string|no|specifies the default value for initialization|
 |const|number, boolean, string|no|specifies a constant value for a data item or property|

-odmData may define or contain the following odmTypes:
+odmData may define or contain the following ODM types:

 - JSON Schema Types with numeric constraint extensions